 Your camper van can take you to lots of beautiful places and environments in this world.
-Windows help you to view this these stunning locations from inside your van.
+Windows helps you to view these stunning locations from inside your van.

-Side benefit: installing RV windows also helps you to peak outside at night to make sure everything is safe.
+Side benefit: installing RV windows also helps you peak outside at night to ensure everything is safe.

 Installing camper van windows dramatically changes the interior feel of your vehicle.
-By letting in outside light and being able to peer outside, your van’s interior instantly feels bigger and more spacious.
+By letting in outside light and being able to peer outside, your van’s interior instantly feels more extensive and more spacious.
 This reduces claustrophobia and tension.

-Just like with installing our vent fan, we are very aware that installing a camper van windows significantly reduces our vehicle’s stealth factor.
-In fact, RV windows probably do more to reduce a vehicle’s ‘stealthiness’ than a fan.
+Like installing our vent fan, we know that installing camper van windows significantly reduces our vehicle’s stealth factor.
+In fact, RV windows probably reduce a vehicle’s ‘stealthiness’ more than a fan.

-BUT, while we do like to travel under-the-radar and not draw serious attention to ourselves, we strongly believe that forgoing any window installation to become a 100% stealth campervan is a terrible idea.
+But, while we do like to travel under the radar and not draw serious attention to ourselves, we firmly believe that forgoing any window installation to become a 100% stealth campervan is a terrible idea.

-…but if you do your search and go slow, we’re confident you can successfully install your own camper window.
-Just remember to always measure twice and cut once!
+But if you do your search and go slow, we’re confident you can successfully install your camper window.
+Just remember always to measure twice and cut once!

-If you have any questions on how to install a RV window in your DIY van, please let us know in the comments below and we’ll get back to you as soon as we can!
+If you have any questions about installing an RV window in your DIY van, please let us know in the comments below, and we’ll get back to you soon!